madx/roy/README.md

 ### Environment

-Inside your handler methods, you have access to a `roy` readable attribute which is a Struct containing the following fields:
+Inside your handler methods, you have access to a `roy` readable attribute which is an OpenStruct containing at least the following fields:

 * `env`: the Rack environment
 * `response`: a `Rack::Response` object that will be returned by `call`